25 Incredible Things to Do in Riviera Maya Mexico in 2023

 One of the top excursions in Riviera Maya is a catamaran sail to Isla Mujeres, which is a tiny island just off the coast of Cancun.

-And you can’t miss visiting the famed Playa Norte, the most popular spot on the island and one of the best beaches in the world.
+And you can’t miss visiting the famed Playa Norte, the most popular spot on the island and considered to be one of the best beaches in the world.

 Travelista Tip: If you have a larger group or want a more exclusive experience, consider booking a private catamaran tour.